Offer Strategy

 New Client Offers That DON’T Work

-Over the last 6 years, we have tested just about every offer structure for med spas.
+Over the last 6 years, we have tested almost every offer structure for med spas.
 We know what works and what doesn’t.

 NOTE: Some of these offers can work when presenting to existing clients.
 We still recommend you follow our offer guidelines when creating offers to send to your client base.